Biometric device: Personal signature verification systems

 This is one of the most highly recognised and acceptable biometrics in corporate surroundings.
 This verification has been taken one step further by capturing the signature while taking into account many parameters revolving around this like the pressure applied while signing, the speed of the hand movement and the angle made between the surface and the pen used to make the signature.
 This system also has the ability to learn from users as signature styles vary for the same user.
 Hence by taking a sample of data, this system is able to increase its own accuracy.

 Iris recognition system

 Iris recognition involves the device scanning the pupil of the subject and then cross referencing that to data stored on the database.
 It is one of the most secure forms of authentication, as while fingerprints can be left behind on surfaces, iris prints are extremely hard to be stolen.
-Iris recognition is widely applied by organisations dealing with the masses, one being the Aadhaar identification carried out by the Government of India to keep records of its population.
-The reason for this is that iris recognition makes use of iris prints of humans, which hardly evolve during one's lifetime and are extremely stable.
+Iris recognition is widely applied by organisations dealing with the masses, one being the Aadhaar identification system issued by the Government of India to keep records of its population.
+The reason for this is that iris recognition makes use of iris prints of humans, which change little over the course of one's lifetime.